 4 – Although it seemed two Mustang fuselages joined together, it was a new design

 All being said, what makes the P-82 Twin Mustang so distinctive is its looks.
-Sometimes elegant, simply odd most of the times.
+Sometimes elegant, simply odd most of the time.
 One way or the other, one cannot look at it without wondering about how something that looks like two planes merged together can fly properly.

-Nonetheless, we shall acknowledge that the term “twin-fuselage” can be somewhat misleading.
+Nonetheless, we shall acknowledge that the term “twin fuselage” can be somewhat misleading.
 It is not as if the Air Force got a few engineers to wrap up two F-51 Mustangs and ta-da, a new aircraft was born.

-It is true that both the F-51 and F-82 have many parts in common, which by itself granted an advantage in the spare parts management.
+It is true that both the F-51 and F-82 have many parts in common, which by itself granted an advantage in spare parts management.
 However, they are definitely two different planes.